- Home

 Vitamin B2 is a powerful antioxidant that plays a key role in healthy immune system function.
 Antioxidants help to destroy free radicals (unstable molecules that can damage cells) and reduce the risk of disease.

-This study also found that B2 is important for the survival of macrophages cells, which form a key part of the immune system.
-As a result, it’s thought that vitamin B2 deficiency may weaken the immune system, while getting enough can boost immune health.
+This study also found that B2 is important for the survival of macrophage cells, which form a key part of the immune system.
+As a result, vitamin B2 deficiency may weaken the immune system, while getting enough can boost immune health.

 That said, further research is still needed to fully confirm vitamin B2’s impact on immune health.

-Vitamin B2 may help to reduce the risk of certain cancers
+Vitamin B2 may help reduce the risk of certain cancers

 Due to its antioxidant properties and role in immunity, some studies suggest that getting enough vitamin B2 may reduce the risk of certain cancers.

-One theory for this is that B2 helps to protect DNA cells from free radical damage, which can contribute to the development of health conditions like cancer over time.
+One theory for this is that B2 helps protect cells from free radical damage, which can contribute to the development of health conditions like cancer over time.

 In this scientific review, vitamin B2 intake was found to have a minor positive effect on lung cancer and ovarian cancer risk.
 However, further research is needed to confirm these findings.